 How do you encourage your teams to be more productive?
-Here are 10 strategies that work:
+Here are 10 strategies with super productivity apps that work:

 - Make your intent clear to all team members: Most employees genuinely want to do a good job, but confusion over expectations muddies the water.
 Whenever a project is starting, meet with your team and tell them precisely what is needed.
 Armed with that knowledge, they have a great aim at what success in this instance will look like.

 - Keep your teams small and agile: It doesn’t make a project more important to have large teams working on it; it means the project hasn’t been suitably broken into realistic tasks.
 Keep in mind the rule of two pizzas coined by Jeff Bezos at Amazon: if you need to order more than two pizzas to feed your team, it is likely too large.

 - Start with staff stories: No matter how long people have worked together, they always have stories nobody has heard before.
 Start each new team with a brief ice-breaker of having each member describe what thing in their background that others might not know about them that makes them an ideal member for this team.

 - Share the end game: A huge part of the reason why only one-third of American workers feel engaged with their work these days is because they can’t see any point in it.
 Share the facts and figures and long term end game to the degree that is possible, so your team understands that they are part of something big.
 Give them purpose for their project.